Women's League of Rutgers University

 Zoe Byham, School of Environmental and Biological Sciences (SEBS), Class of 2024, major in Environmental Policy, Institutions, and Behaviors.

 Zoe has been involved in service that reflects her dedication to solving the climate crisis.
 Through her Congressional Internship in summer 2022 in the office of Cory Booker, Zoe worked on environmental, transportation, and infrastructure policy issues while connecting with constituents.
 This fall (2023), she is interning with the Rutgers Office of Climate Action (OCA), working on a research project about the history of sustainability at Rutgers.
 In addition, Zoe serves on the OCA Student Advisory Board, and she was asked to be a student member on the New Brunswick Climate Action Group, one of the four chancellor units for the OCA.
 This summer she will intern in Washington, D.C. with the U.S. Department of Transportation in the Office of the Secretary, working on internal sustainability operations.
-Zoe also founded the group, Climate Reality RU, and because of her involvement in climate action on campus, Zoe was chosen to represent Rutgers at the White House in March for the White House forum on campus and community climate solutions.
+Zoe also founded the group, Climate Reality RU, and because of her involvement in climate action on campus, Zoe was chosen to represent Rutgers at the White House for the White House forum on campus and community climate solutions.
 Finally, she serves as a Student Ambassador for SEBS.

 Karissa Eng, Rutgers Business School, Class of 2024, major in Supply Chain Management.